rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 M0022
 ^^^^^

-Request Signal Priority
+Request Signal Priority.

 Request signal priority, useful for bus priority or other type of priorities like emergency vehicles or groups of cyclists.

-Activating signal priority is expected to provide more green time for a particular movement, but the exact mechanism typically depends on the signal programs in the controller, and must typically be predefined in the controller.

 The benefit of using this message over activating IO inputs or detector logics is that you can specify a priority level, vehicle type and estimated time of arrival.
 You can also can update or cancel the request, or use the corresponding status request or subscription to track the status of the request, including how much priority was actually given.

+Activating signal priority is expected to provide more green time for a particular movement, but the exact mechanism typically depends on the signal programs in the controller, and must typically be predefined in the controller.

 The movement though the intersection which should be priorities can be referenced in a number of ways, depending on what is configured in the controller, and in the system that sends priority